K4LCIFER/snakeware/README.md

 ## Reverse Engineering

+There's still plenty of discovered functionality that is not understood, and likely plenty more that remains undiscovered!
 Network captures are an invaluable asset; all the known behvaior has more or less been found by prodding at the dashcam with various states and observing how it responds.
 Things like commands and their responses, errors, unique dashcam features, etc. all need to be observed and analyzed.

 > [!CAUTION]
 > It is currently unknown if a dashcam can be irreparably bricked if interacted with incorrectly.